IBM/cpdctl/README.md

 * Run `cpdctl`.
 Dismiss the warning message `"cpdctl" cannot be opened because the developer cannot be verified`.
 * Go to `Preferences` -> `Security & Privacy`, click on the lock icon and enter your password to allow modifications.
 * Find entry `"cpdctl" was blocked from use because it is not from an identified developer` and select `Allow Anyway`.
 * Run `cpdctl` again.
-Click `Open` on the warning message `macOS cannot verify the developer...`.
+Select `Open` on the warning message `macOS cannot verify the developer...`.

 ## Configuration
-`cpdctl` CLI tool provides the following groups of commands for managing configuration:
+`cpdctl` uses a configuration file to store IBM Cloud Pak for Data connection information: URLs and credentials.
+The following groups of commands allow for managing configuration:

 ```
 $ cpdctl config